DMJC/fheroes/docs/TRANSLATION.md

 ### Syncing Your Fork

-Before you start working on the first or next translation, make sure that your fork has all the recent changes from the fheroes2 repo.
+Before you start working on the first or next translation, make sure that your fork has all the recent changes from the fheroes repo.
 To do this, [**sync your fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 ### Creating a Branch